 MetadataShow full item record

 PTPRB is a transmembrane protein tyrosine phosphatase known to regulate blood vessel remodelling and angiogenesis.
-Here we demonstrate that PTPRB negatively regulates branching morphogenesis in the mammary epithelium.
-We show that Ptprb is highly expressed in adult mammary stem cells and also, although at lower levels, in estrogen receptor positive luminal cells.
-During mammary development Ptprb expression is down-regulated during puberty, a period of extensive of ductal outgrowth and branching.
+Here, we demonstrate that PTPRB negatively regulates branching morphogenesis in the mouse mammary epithelium.
+We show that Ptprb is highly expressed in adult mammary stem cells and also, although at lower levels, in oestrogen receptor-positive luminal cells.
+During mammary development, Ptprb expression is downregulated during puberty, a period of extensive ductal outgrowth and branching.
 In vivo shRNA knockdown of Ptprb in the cleared mammary fat pad transplant assay resulted in smaller epithelial outgrowths with an increased branching density and also increased branching in an in vitro organoid assay.
-Organoid branching was dependent on stimulation by FGF2, and Ptprb knockdown in mammary epithelial cells resulted in a higher level of FGFR activation and ERK1/2 phosphorylation, both at baseline and following FGF2 stimulation.
+Organoid branching was dependent on stimulation by FGF2, and Ptprb knockdown in mammary epithelial cells resulted in a higher level of fibroblast growth factor receptor (FGFR) activation and ERK1/2 phosphorylation, both at baseline and following FGF2 stimulation.
 Therefore, PTPRB regulates branching morphogenesis in the mammary epithelium by modulating the response of the FGFR signalling pathway to FGF stimulation.
 Considering the importance of branching morphogenesis in multiple taxa, our findings have general importance outside mammary developmental biology.

 Molecular Cell Biology

 Development (Cambridge, England), 2017, 144 (20), pp. 3777 - 3788